What sign-off gives you

 CMO signs once the analysis is reviewed.
 Sign-off card lives at the top of the analysis page.

 Every signature pins to the exact row_history snapshot.
-Re-open and analysis any past version.
+Re-open and review any past version.

 Founder signs the master strategy.
 Future edits prompt a re-sign-off so accountability never drifts.